adohrn/CoupledTime/README.md

 # CoupledTime
-A timehop clone made for couples.
+A timehop clone made for friends and loved ones.